guilhemmarchand/telegraf-kafka/docs/implementation.rst

 Troubleshoot Confluent Interceptor consumer
 -------------------------------------------

-**If you do not receive the metrics in Splunk, there can different issues happening, between the main options:**
+**If you do not receive the metrics in Splunk, there can be different root causes:**

-- The Docker container started and stopped almost immediately, which is most certainly linked to your configuration
+- The Docker container started and stopped almost immediately, which is most certainly linked to the properties configuration
+- The command-center console consumer cannot access to Kafka due to configuration issues, network connectivity, etc
-- The connectivity between the Docker container and Splunk HTTP Event Collector is not working
+- The connectivity between the Docker container and Splunk HTTP Event Collector is not valid

 **A first verification that can be done easily consists in turining off the Splunk logging driver to review the standard and error output of the container and command-center:**